sbes2022-org/sbes2022.github.io/index.md

 After the paper acceptance, all the paper information (without anonymization) can be included in the camera-ready version.
 Any questions about the preparation of the paper following the double-blind rules can be sent to the Program Committee Chairs.

+## Review Criteria

+Original papers in the Research track are reviewed based on originality, relevance, technical soundness, and clarity of presentation.

++ Originality
++ Relevance
++ Technical Soundnenss
++ Presentation
++ Transparency

 ## Journal-First Submissions